Menu HOME HOME ABOUT SERVICES FAQ/RESOURCES CONTACT

 What is the difference between a Registered Dietitian/Medical Nutrition Therapist and Nutritionist?

-I offer 50 minute ($100) and 25 minute ($55) counseling sessions for individuals.
-I do conduct group sessions (couples, friends etc.) that require a longer time period; please call my office for details.
+I offer 50 minute and 25 minute counseling sessions for individuals.
+I do conduct group sessions (couples, friends etc.) that require a longer time period; please call my office at 804-440-3110 or email me at info@petersonnutrition.com for details.

 What if I need to cancel my appointment?

-A 24-hour notice is required for all cancellations.
-This gives me an opportunity to schedule someone else in your reserved time slot.
-If you must cancel last minute, it is possible to do the session over the phone.
-Appointments not cancelled 24 hours in advance, and “no shows” will be billed at the normal rate.
-Please know that I am committed to helping you meet your wellness goals, and I expect your commitment as well.
+A 24-hr notice is required for all cancellations.
+This allows me to substitute another client in your scheduled slot.
+If you must cancel last minute, we can conduct the session over the phone.
+Appointments cancelled without a 24-hour notice and "no shows" are billed at the normal rate.
+I am committed to helping you meet your wellness goals.
+I expect your commitment in return.

-May I bring my significant other or children?
+May I bring my significant other or children to our sessions?

 Do you provide personal training?